 When a new window appears, click OK.

-You will get information with the number of cell removes, and the number of unique values.
+You will get information about the number of cells removed, and the number of unique values.

 This is the result.